Certified Passive House (Passivhaus) Designer course

 As I’m passionate about Passive House (or Passivhaus if you prefer the European spelling).
 I’m a “passivist”.
 I regularly answer questions and share my experience with other architects/designers who are keen to learn more…however this information could also be relevant for ANYONE who wants to do the training – an attendee at our course was a home-owner wanting to learn more, so it’s not necessarily just for professionals…

-Would you recommend doing the Certified Passive House Designer course?
+Would you recommend doing the Certified Passivhaus Designer course?

 Yes!
 This IS the way forward for more comfortable, healthy, resilient, future-proof and low-energy buildings.